Faculty & Staff

 Faculty

-I am the proudest member of the Fightin’ Texas Aggie Class of 2005!
-I graduated from Texas A&M University with a B.S. in Wildlife and Fisheries Sciences, specializing in vertebrate Zoology.Experience:
+I am the proudest member of the Fightin’ Texas Aggie Class of 2005.
+I graduated from Texas A&M University with a B.S. in Wildlife and Fisheries Sciences, specializing in vertebrate Zoology with specialized certificates in GIS.

 During my final semester of undergraduate studies, I assisted in teaching a marine biology class at a local high school, where we articulated two juvenile killer whale skeletons, call the DEMBONES project.
 During graduate school, I was a graduate teaching assistant for various undergraduate courses at LSU, such as Intro to Natural Resource Conservation, Limnology, and a field-intensive course with topics in marine and coastal ecology.
 While living in Mozambique, I gave lectures to volunteers and university students on plankton ecology, marine debris, and marine megafauna conservation.